-- Blood is collected by attaching a tube to the needle.
-Sometimes more than one tube may be needed.
+- Your blood is collected in a tube that’s attached to the needle.
+More than one tube may be needed.

 - The elastic band is removed after enough blood has been collected.

-- As the needle is removed from the skin, cotton or gauze is place on the site of the injection.
+- As the needle is removed from your skin, cotton or gauze is placed on the site of the needle insertion.

-- Pressure is applied to the area and bandage is used to secure the cotton or gauze.
+- Pressure is applied to the area using cotton or gauze.
+A bandage is used to secure the cotton or gauze.

-In rare cases, the following risks may be associated with having blood drawn from a vein:
+In rare cases, the following risks may be associated with having blood drawn from your vein:

 - excessive bleeding

-Cortisol levels vary throughout the day.
-Your healthcare provider will usually request that the test is done in the morning.
+Cortisol levels vary throughout the day, but they’re usually highest in the morning.
+Your doctor will usually request that the test is done in the morning for this reason.

-There are certain drugs that affect cortisol levels, and your healthcare provider may request that you not take these drugs before the test is done.
+There are certain drugs that affect cortisol levels.
+Your doctor may request that you not take these drugs before the test is done.
 Cortisol levels are sometimes increased by: